swiftlang/swift-evolution/proposals/nnnn-structured-concurrency.md

 ### Prominent futures

-The design of `async let` and task groups intentionally avoids exposing any task handles (futures) for child tasks.
+The design of task groups intentionally avoids exposing any task handles (futures) for child tasks.
 This ensures that the structure of structured concurrency, where all child tasks complete before their parent task, is maintained.
 That helps various properties such as priorities, deadlines, and cancellation to propagate in a meaningful way down the task tree.

 However, an alternative design would bring futures to the forefront.
-Instead of `async let`, one could introduce an `addChild` counterpart to `addDetached` that creates a new child task (of the current task), and then retrieve the result of that child task using the provided `Task.Handle`.
+One could introduce an `runChild` counterpart to `runDetached` that creates a new child task (of the current task), and then retrieve the result of that child task using the provided `Task.Handle`.
 To ensure that child tasks complete before the scope exits, we would require some kind of scoping mechanism that provides similar behavior to task groups.
 For example, the `makeDinner` example would be something like:

 ```swift
 func makeDinner() async throws -> Meal {